Kiruthik-coder/DSA_Library/README.md

 # DSA_Library
 Basic DSA C code
-# Base_for_Build - use it to build ur own requirements using stack/queue
+# Base_for_Build - use it to build your own requirements using stack/queue